-Conversely, in terms of commercial and industrial carbon dioxide emissions per capita, the graph below shows that both Surrey and Reigate & Banstead produced considerably less emissions per capita compared to England on average.
-Overall, all three indicators generally show a fall in their commercial per capita carbon dioxide emissions, with the gap between

-England and county and borough levels slowly closing overtime.
+Conversely, in terms of commercial and industrial carbon dioxide emissions per capita, Figure 14 below shows that both Surrey and Reigate & Banstead produced considerably less emissions per capita compared to England on average.
+Overall, all three indicators generally show a fall in their commercial per capita carbon dioxide emissions, with the gap between England and county and borough levels slowly closing overtime.
+Levels of commercial and industrial carbon dioxide emissions per capita in England Surrey continued to increase during this monitoring period, however the levels for Reigate and Banstead continued to decrease.